 When to use Angular

-Angular is the go-to framework when creating a large enterprise website or a large-scale project with complex infrastructure.
+Angular is the go-to web frontend framework when creating a large enterprise website or a large-scale project with complex infrastructure.
 It’s also suitable for projects involving progressive web applications (PWA).

 Why do we use React

-React is undoubtedly our favorite frontend framework.
+React frontend framework is undoubtedly our favorite frontend framework.
 Here are why we love it:

 - We’re able to use React across projects of different complexities.
-It works in creating an MVP, Startup, Enterprise, and E-commerce solution.
+It works in creating an MVP, Startup, Enterprise App, and E-commerce solution.